grackle-project/grackle/doc/source/Consuming.rst

 Be aware that if your simulation code doesn't use Fortran, you will need to add ``Fortran`` to the top-level ``project`` command OR call ``enable_language(Fortran)`` in your simulation's top level ``CMakeLists.txt`` file.
 If you don't do this, linking errors can arise in certain scenarios. [#f1]_

-Here are some basic code-snippets showing the 2 approaches.
+Here are some basic code snippets showing the 2 approaches.
 For simplicity, we assume Grackle is a required dependency:

 1. This first snippet shows a case with git-submodule